practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Julia/README.md

 julia>
 ```

-Now, we compile the standalone executable, mostly by calling the _create_app()_ function with some arguments:
+Now, we compile the standalone executable, mostly by calling the [create_app](https://julialang.github.io/PackageCompiler.jl/dev/refs.html#PackageCompiler.create_app) function of the _PackageCompiler_ with some arguments:

 ```
 julia> using PackageCompiler